Deep-MI/olf-bulb-segmentation/README.md

  5. Installed the python libraries mention on the requirements file (see [requirements.txt](./requirements.txt))

 **The tool also has a docker version**.
 Docker images are really easy to run and to make.
 They eliminate the challenges of setting up your code to work in different environments.
 Your Docker image should run the same no matter where it is running.
-  For more information check the [README.md](./docker/README.md) in the docker directory
+  For more information check the [README.md](./docker/README.md) in the docker directory.

 ## Running the tool